candreop/ML/README.md

 - Stochastic gradient-descent method
 - Percepton criterion
 - Activation functions and their properties
+- Connections with least-squares regression and classification.
+Widrow-Hoff learning rule.
-- Connections with least-squares regression, logistic regregression and support vector machines
+- Connections with logistic regregression and support vector machines

 ### ML Lecture 3 (1 hr)